raquelnoguera/cbctest/README.md

 # ToDo

 I only had time to write some of the LTE TCs that are listed in the excel sheet.
-Many of these TCs have been developed in Newman + Postman , but not all.
+Many of these TCs have been developed in Newman + Postman, but not all.

 It was the intention to add to this TestSpec the pcap trace obtained during the execution of each TC agaisnt the Valid8 simulator, but I have not done it.
 I think that adding this may help a tester trying to execute the TC against a real MME.